Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 This section explains how to enable the NFS protocol for a tenant, the difference between global settings and settings for each tenant, and how to configure NFS exports for a tenant.

 ### Enabling the NFS Protocol for a Tenant
-To let a tenant use NFS to access a specific set of exports, run the {% include qq.html command="multitenancy_modify_tenant" %}, specify the tenant ID, and use the `--enable-nfs` flag.
+To let a tenant use NFS to access a specific set of exports, run the {% include qq.html command="multitenancy_modify_tenant" %} command, specify the tenant ID, and use the `--enable-nfs` flag.

 {% include note.html content="Initially, the tenant has no exports to mount." %}